-During Semester 3, students continue to hone their spiritual gifting, calling and ministry.
+During the Fall Semester of YEAR 2, students continue to hone their spiritual gifting, calling and ministry.
 They express their call to the ministry through practical service in the local church.
 The student continues to cultivate spiritual disciplines such as prayer, worship and serving.
 Academic skills are honed through the study of courses such as Pneumatology, Paul's Letters and Gifts of the Spirit.